George Alexander Foundation Scholarship

 - be enrolled full-time in the standard semester 1 and 2 at RMIT in a bachelor degree in 2022

-- have completed one year of your program
+- have completed at least one year of your program

 - be able to demonstrate academic merit